When you buy through links on our site, we may earn an affiliate commission. Learn more

 mSpy works by installing monitoring software directly on Android devices or accessing iPhone data through iCloud backups, then continuously uploading captured information (calls, texts, social media activity, location data) to a secure online dashboard that parents can access from any device.
 The entire process runs invisibly on the target phone, with no notifications or visible apps after setup.

-Android Phones: You need about 10 minutes of physical access to your child’s phone. mSpy provides an installation file that you download directly onto the device.
+Android Phones: Installing mSpy for Android is much more straightforward than setting up mSpy for iPhone.
+You only need about 10 minutes of physical access to your child’s phone. mSpy provides an installation file that you download directly onto the device.
 The process involves granting various permissions (which mSpy walks you through step-by-step), and whilst there are several prompts to accept, it’s straightforward if you follow the instructions.
 Once complete, mSpy captures everything on Android – calls, texts, social media, location, the lot.
-The app automatically goes into stealth mode after setup.
+The mSpy app automatically goes into stealth mode after setup.

 iPhones (iOS): This is where things get more complicated.
 You have two options, neither perfect.
 The easier method uses your child’s iCloud credentials to pull data from Apple’s backup servers.
 You don’t install anything on the phone itself, but you’re limited to what Apple backs up – call logs, texts, some photos, but not full social media conversations.
-The data also updates slower, sometimes only when your child’s phone backs up overnight.
+The data also updates slower than mSpy on Android, sometimes only when your child’s phone backs up overnight.

-For those wondering ‘how does mSpy work on iPhone?’, the process differs significantly from Android due to iOS restrictions.
+For those wondering how does mSpy work on an iPhone, you should be aware upfront that the process differs significantly from Android due to iOS restrictions.

-The second option involves jailbreaking the iPhone, which unlocks full monitoring capabilities but requires technical knowledge most parents don’t have (and voids the warranty).
+The second option for using mSpy for iPhone involves jailbreaking the device itself, which unlocks full monitoring capabilities but requires technical knowledge most parents don’t have (and voids the warranty).
 If you can manage it, jailbreaking gives you the same comprehensive access as Android.

 Once running, mSpy logs practically everything: every phone call (who called, when, how long), all text messages (including deleted ones), conversations on WhatsApp, Snapchat, Instagram, Facebook Messenger, TikTok, and 30+ other apps, real-time GPS location with history showing where they’ve been, every keystroke typed (searches, messages, passwords), and all photos and videos on the device.